amqp-node/amqplib/doc/channel_api.md

-The fields object has a handful of bookkeeping values largely of interest only to the library code: `deliveryTag`, a serial number for th message; `consumerTag`, identifying the consumer for which the message is destined; `exchange` and `routingKey` giving the routing information with which the message was published; and, `redelivered`, which if true indicates that this message has been delivered before
+The fields object has a handful of bookkeeping values largely of interest only to the library code: `deliveryTag`, a serial number for the message; `consumerTag`, identifying the consumer for which the message is destined; `exchange` and `routingKey` giving the routing information with which the message was published; and, `redelivered`, which if true indicates that this message has been delivered before